 You might be surprised to learn that in NSW a non-emergency ambulance call-out fee starts at just over $300.
 If you require helicopter transport in an emergency, this cost can quickly escalate into the thousands.

 Ambulance services are not covered by Medicare but depending on what state you reside in, the government may offer some subsidies for ambulance charges.
 However, as a Phoenix Health member, you have peace of mind knowing your cover includes benefits for ambulance services, where medically necessary, including emergency and non- emergency treatment and transport for land, sea and air Australia-wide.*

 We’ve compiled some of the most commonly asked questions about Phoenix Health ambulance cover so should you ever need to call an ambulance, you won’t be left wondering if you’re covered.

 Is it included with my cover?

 Yes!
-All Phoenix Health policies include 100% benefits for medically necessary ambulance treatment and transport.
+All Phoenix Health Hospital covers include 100% benefits for medically necessary ambulance treatment and transport.
 This means that you don’t need a separate ambulance subscription or cover.

 What’s not covered?

 There are some fees and services that Phoenix Health doesn’t cover.
 These include ambulance subscriptions, services paid by the government, compensation or other third-party services that are not medically necessary or are provided free of charge.

 What if I’m not admitted to hospital after ambulance care and transport?